hutchisonkim/game/README.md

 # Game

 > [!NOTE]
-> This repo attempts to generalise game implementation patterns using chess as a concrete example.
-The goal is to create reusable abstractions for turn-based games, with clear separation of concerns between game logic, state management, and rendering.
+> This repo serves as a best-practice example for autonomous coding agents to replicate composable game architecture patterns using test-driven development.

 - History vs Entity
   - History holds rules, move generation and timelines.